SwissDataScienceCenter/renku/docs/docs/02-admins/03-operation/06-integrations.md

 ### GitHub.com

 GitHub allows for two ways to integrate it.
 Renku uses _GitHub Apps_ for accessing code repositories.
-It requires a _OAuth App_ for accessing private images at `ghcr.io`.
+It requires an _OAuth App_ for accessing private images at `ghcr.io`.

-Therefore, two integrations for GitHub are necessary to create in Renku.
+Therefore, two integrations for GitHub are necessary in Renku.
 It is important, that the _GitHub App_ - the one accessing code repositories has an _empty_ `image_registry_url` setting.
 For the _OAuth App_ however, a `image_registry_url` (which is